-Iran plans 20% uranium enrichment 'as soon as possible' - Up News Info
+Iran Plans 20% Uranium Enrichment 'As Soon As Possible' - Up News Info

 The 2015 deal saw Iran agree to limit its enrichment in exchange for sanctions relief.
 The accord also called for Fordo to be turned into a research-and-development facility.

-Under Iran’s former hard-line President Mahmoud Ahmadinejad, Tehran began 20 per cent enrichment.
+Under Iran’s former hard-line President Mahmoud Ahmadinejad, Tehran began 20% enrichment.
 Israel, which has its own undeclared nuclear weapons program, feared Tehran was building a bomb.

 After the discovery of Fordo, the U.S. worked on so-called “bunker buster” bombs designed to strike such facilities.
 As Israel threatened at one point to bomb Iranian nuclear sites like Fordo, U.S. officials reportedly showed them a video of a bunker-buster bomb destroying a mock-up of Fordo in America’s southwestern desert.